rawilk/laravel-form-components/docs/form/form-group.md

 ## Margins

-As of v4, the form-group component will now add a `mb-5` margin utility class to each form-group component, so each form-group has a little bit of breathing room from each other.
+As of v4, the form-group component will now add a `mb-5` margin utility class to each form-group component, so each form-group has a bit of breathing room from each other.
 The last form-group child in a container will have no margin bottom because of the `last:mb-0` utility class.
 If you don't want margins to be added to each form-group, you can do the following:

 ```html